MetOffice/fab/docs/source/howto_write_config.rst

     config.run()

-Preprocessed files are created in the "build_output" folder, inside the project workspace.
+Preprocessed files are created in the `'build_output'` folder, inside the project workspace.
-See the docs for :func:`~fab.steps.preprocess.fortran_preprocessor` for more, including how to pass arguments to the command.
+See the docs for :func:`~fab.steps.preprocess.fortran_preprocessor` for more, including how to pass flags to the command line tool.

 Analyse
 =======
-We need to know the order in which to compile our Fortran code, so we must first :class:`~fab.steps.analyse.Analyse` it.
+We must :class:`~fab.steps.analyse.Analyse` the source code to determine the Fortran compile order.

 .. code-block::
     :linenos: